lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 Data quality is routinely examined through visualisation to verify that sub-cellular niches have been separated along the gradient.
-Based on De Duve’s principle @DeDuve:1981 proteins that co-localise exhibit similar quantitation profiles across the gradient fractions employed.
+Based on De Duve’s principle @DeDuve:1981 proteins that co-localise in a cell, exhibit similar quantitation profiles across the gradient fractions employed.
 One approach that has been widely used to visualise and inspect high throughput mass spectrometry-based proteomics data is principal components analysis (PCA).
 PCA is one of many dimensionality reduction methods, that allows one to effectively summarise multi-dimensional data in to 2 or 3 dimensions to enable visualisation.
 Very generally, the original continuous multi-dimensional data is transformed into a set of orthogonal components ordered according to the amount of variability that they describe.
 The `plot2D` and `plot3D` methods in allows one to plot the principal components (PCs) of a dataset against one another, by default the first two components are plotted on the x- and y-axis for the `plot2D` function, and first three components are loaded for the `plot3D` function, respectively (the `dims` argument can be used to plot other PCs).
 If distinct clusters are observed, we assume that there is organellar separation present in the data.
 Although, representing the multi-dimensional data along a limited set of PCs does not give us a hard quantitative measure of separation, it is extremely useful summarising complex experimental information in one figure, to get a simplified overview of the data.

 In the code chunk below we produce a 2-dimensional PCA plot of the mouse stem cell dataset (Figure [fig:pcahl]).
-One point on the plot represents one protein.
+Each point on the plot represents one protein.
 We can indeed see several distinct protein clusters.
-We specify `fcol = NULL`, which means not to consider any feature variable to annotate the features (proteins) with colours.
+We specify `fcol = NULL` to ignore feature metadata columns and not annotate any feature (protein) with a colour.
 We will see later how to use this argument to annotate the PCA plot with prior information about sub-cellular localisation.

 \
 `      `\
 `   `

 ![PCA plot of the mouse stem cell data `hl`.
-Each dot represent a single protein, and cluster of proteins represent proteins residing in the same sub-cellular niche.
-The figure on the right bins proteins and represent the bins density to highlight the presence of protein clusters.
-](figure/qcplot-1 "fig:") ![PCA plot of the mouse stem cell data `hl`.
-Each dot represent a single protein, and cluster of proteins represent proteins residing in the same sub-cellular niche.
+Each dot represents a single protein, and cluster of proteins represent proteins residing in the same sub-cellular niche.
+The figure on the right bins proteins and represent the bins density to highlight the presence of protein clusters. ](figure/qcplot-1 "fig:") ![PCA plot of the mouse stem cell data `hl`.
+Each dot represents a single protein, and cluster of proteins represent proteins residing in the same sub-cellular niche.
 The figure on the right bins proteins and represent the bins density to highlight the presence of protein clusters. ](figure/qcplot-2 "fig:")

 [fig:pcahl]